-The CDRI envisages partnership of national governments, UN agencies and programmes, multilateral development banks, financing mechanisms, private sector, and knowledge institutions to promote the resilience of new and existing infrastructure systems to climate and disaster risks to ensure sustainable development.
+The CDRI envisages partnerships of national governments, UN agencies and programs, multilateral development banks, financing mechanisms, the private sector, and knowledge institutions to promote the resilience of new and existing infrastructure systems to climate and disaster risks to ensure sustainable development.

 “You represent the aspirations of 130 crore people of India,” he said, while addressing the convocation virtually.